docsforadobe/after-effects-plugin-guide/docs/aegps/implementation.md

 There is one call that is thread safe: `AEGP_CauseIdleRoutinesToBeCalled()`.

-But since `SPBasicSuite` itself is not thread safe, you’ll need to stash off the function pointer in the main thread.
+But since `SPBasicSuite` itself is not thread safe, you'll need to stash off the function pointer in the main thread.